TCA166/mcSavefileParsers/README.md

 As of right now there isn't a version of radiusGenerator available on "vanilla" Windows.
 This is due to syscall differences.
-If you wish to use radiusGenerator on Windows you can compile it under Cygwin on Windows to emulate POSIX behavior.
+If you wish to use radiusGenerator on Windows you can compile it under [Cygwin](https://www.cygwin.com/) and then run it inside their environment or run the precompiled release with [Cygnal](https://www.kylheku.com/cygnal/) provided dll.

 ## Asset extractors